cleifwork/GCONNECT/docs/README.md

-# GCONNECT APP: Wi-Fi Voucher Automation Middleware
+# GCONNECT APP: WiFi Voucher Automation Utility App
 > [!NOTE]
 > _**A Macro Generating Solution for MacroDroid**.
 A versatile tool that automates E-Wallet payments (GCash, Maya) without relying on third-party payment gateways—no subscriptions required.
 With its hybrid design, the app works seamlessly whether connected to **Omada Controllers via API** or operating in a **Non-Omada setup through local CSV files**.
 It also features a **custom Wi-Fi Voucher Print-out**._